-Your privacy is very important to us.
+Your privacy as a visitor to our website is very important to us.
 At START we have a few fundamental principles that we follow:

 - We don’t ask you for personal information unless we need it.